- Home

 Setting Up a PDF Controller

-The first thing we want to do is create a new controller called PdfController
+The first thing we want to do is create a new controller called PdfController.

-attribute to it.
-This allows us to point the whole of the PdfController
+Route attribute to it.
+This allows us to point the whole of the PdfController to a particular endpoint.

 // PDFController.cs